apache/mxnet/docs/tutorials/basic/symbol.md

 - easy to save, load, and visualization
 - easy for the backend to optimize the computation and memory usage

-We will show on the [mixed programming tutorial](./mixed.ipynb) how these two interfaces can be used together to develop a complete training program.
-This tutorial will focus on the usage of Symbol.

 ## Symbol Manipulation

 One important difference of `Symbol` comparing to `NDArray` is that, we first